BRIEF HISTORY OF SHORELINE BOAT & SKI CUB

 Article IV.
 Order of Business Meetings

 SECTION 1.
-The regular order of business shall be observed unless waived by a majority of the members present.
+The regular order of business shall be observed unless waived by a majority of

 1. Roll Call